LendingClub/reflex/README.md

 ## Bounded Work Queue

 Sometimes it can be hard to reason with the Reactive threading model.
 [WorkQueue](src/main/java/org/lendingclub/rx/queue/WorkQueue.java) provides a simple way to put a BlockingQueue/ThreadPoolExecutor between a source Observable and an Observable that acts as the worker.
+It may go against the Reactive Manifesto, but it is simple and clear.
+With the reactive Schedulers, ```subscribeOn```, and ```observeOn``` it is not always so clear what is happening, so mistakes are easy to make.

-In the following, the Observable consisting of the range of values [0..99] is subscribed-to by a work queue the processes the values in sequence:
+In the following example, the Observable consisting of the range of values [0..99] is subscribed-to by a work queue the processes the values in sequence in a separate thread:

 ```java
 WorkQueue<Integer> queue = new WorkQueue<Integer>();